v-sbradley/bacx-pr/topics/rn-topics.md

 - Include screenshots or an image to help users see the benefits, if a visual element can add interest.
 - Be as descriptive as you can.
 And go back when you know more to add more info.
 It's the number one piece of feedback we get from customers about the Release Notes.
 They want more details about your features.
 - Once a feature ships, make sure to add the links to the shipped docs that went with it so users can get as much info as possible.
+- If this is a new feature, it should have the new feature label.
 - If you change a feature’s title, make the same change in these places:
   - the title tag of the topic for that feature
   - the H1 of the same topic